Sealed-Classes-Kotlin-Java/sample-repo/README.md

-# sample-repo
+# Sample Repo

-just a sample repo
+This is just a sample repository.